Branching lifecycle

 • It is important to note that while Ontological entities are treated as separate resources in Foundry Branching, they are grouped under a single local Ontology proposal.
 This means adding a reviewer to one Ontology resource effectively adds that reviewer across all Ontology resources.

 • Each Ontology resource requires a positive approval from at least one editor of that resource.
-If the user editing the branch has edit permissions on an Ontology resource, these resources will not require a review process and will be automatically approved.
+If the user editing the branch has edit permissions on an Ontology resource, the editor can self-approve the proposal.

 • For Workshop: Not yet integrated with the Approvals application.
 Workshop changes will not require a review process to merge your branch.
 Changes made by users with Editor rights on the module are automatically approved.
 We are actively working on integrating Workshop with the Approvals application.